Process-in-Chains/CONFINE/README.md

 The Secure Miner exchange messages with Provisioners according to the CONFINE protocol.
 After the proper execution of the CONFINE protocol, the trusted app implementing the Secure Miner is able to retrieve event logs, merge them and elaborate their aggregation in the Trusted Execution Environment.

 ## Screencast
-As follows you can find a screencast that shows how to set up and run the necessary components
+In the following screencast, we demonstrate how to set up and run the necessary components

 https://github.com/user-attachments/assets/66b971bf-a0a8-4e60-97ee-e00796418a43